Time line for BComp Dissertation (Final Year Project) Report Submission

 Please refer to Final Report Guidelines for the report format.

-The BComp Dissertation is an extremely important aspect of the module.
+The BComp Dissertation is an extremely important aspect of the course.
 It serves to show what you have achieved and should demonstrate that:

 - Approach you have taken compared to existing research/methodology/investigation.